-Don't forget of course that businesses can offer more than just cash.
-They may have spare capacity, items, and expertise that could also be valuable to your project.
+Don't forget that businesses can offer more than just cash.
+They might have spare capacity, items, and expertise that could also be valuable to your project.

 Article: how to approach businesses for a pledge

 Create urgency to rally the final pledges